ansrivas/bid-tracker-rs/README.md

 - No persistent store(events are for reporting only).

 #### Why does it exist?
-Shows some advanced features of using custom error-handling, mutexed data-being shared among handlers, configuration loading, health-checks etc. in an application.
+Shows some advanced features of using custom error-handling, mutexed data-being shared among handlers, configuration loading, health-checks etc. in a rust actix-application.

 #### Run using docker
 ```bash